JeffreyLin1/dih-framework/packages/create-dih-app/README.md

 pnpm create dih-app my-app
 ```

-The CLI will guide you through the setup process, allowing you to choose from different templates:
+The CLI will guide you through the setup process, creating a Next.js application with:

-- `basic`: A simple JavaScript project
-- `with-typescript`: A TypeScript project
+- TypeScript support
+- ESLint configuration
+- DIH Framework integration
-- `with-nextjs`: A Next.js project with TypeScript
+- Basic project structure

 ## Development